subhadip2111/DreamLift/README.md

 ## Project Overview

-WhatNext is a web application designed to assist students in determining their future goals and finding suitable educational paths.
-By listing exams, colleges, and career opportunities, WhatNext provides students with the information needed to make informed decisions about their education and career.
+WhatNext is a web application designed to help students determine their future goals and find suitable educational paths.
+The application lists exams, colleges, and career opportunities, providing students with the information they need to make informed decisions about their education and career.

 ## Objective

-The primary objective of WhatNext is to help students navigate their educational and career choices by:
+The main objective of WhatNext is to assist students in navigating their educational and career choices by:
 - Displaying a list of exams based on the student's last academic qualification.
 - Providing detailed information about each exam, including eligibility, syllabus, important dates, and more.
 - Highlighting potential career paths based on user input.
 - Showcasing opportunities and colleges for various fields such as Engineering, Medical, Teaching, etc.
 - Emphasizing the importance of skills, patience, and continuous improvement over single exam results.
-- Introducing students to the best teachers around their location based on desired exams.
-- Creating a learning system for upcoming young teachers to learn exam patterns and syllabi, fostering the profession of good teachers.
+- Making students aware of alternative ways to achieve their goals, such as joining top colleges like IITs and NITs even if they fail initially.
-- Developing a resilient mindset in students, making them aware of multiple opportunities and upskilling them to think and live like top-tier institution graduates (e.g., IITians).
+- Developing a resilient mindset in students, making them aware of multiple opportunities and upskilling them to think and live like graduates of top-tier institutions (e.g., IITians).

-## Problem Statement

-Many students face significant stress and pressure related to their exam results, often believing that a single failure can determine their entire future.
-This project aims to:
-- Break the notion that one exam result defines a student's future.
-- Provide alternative pathways to prestigious institutions like IITs and NITs.
-- Ensure students are aware of various exams and opportunities available to them.
-- Foster a mindset of resilience and continuous learning, enabling students to achieve their goals through multiple avenues.
-- Empower young teachers with resources to become excellent educators, thereby improving the overall educational ecosystem.
+- Encouraging part-time teaching for financial stability while pursuing long-term goals.

 ## Key Features